 Davenport University will make every reasonable effort to preserve an individual's privacy and protect the confidentiality of information related to sexual assault within the parameters required by law.
 The University may issue a safety awareness alert, and a brief description including time and location in order to notify the community of the occurrence of a serious crime potentially putting the public at risk.
 The University is also required by law to submit an annual report on sexual assault and other campus crime statistics to the public.
-It is important to note that safety awareness alerts nor campus crime statistics contain any specific victim-identifying information.
+It is important to note that safety awareness alerts nor campus crime statistics contain any specific complainant-identifying information.
 For absolute confidentiality, we encourage students to meet with one of our counseling staff.

 Responsibility regarding Confidentiality

 When a report of sexual assault is made, both the respondent and the complainant, and all identified witnesses who are named in the investigation, will be notified of the University's expectation of confidentiality.
 Breaches of confidentiality or retaliation against: the complainant, witnesses or the respondent may result in a review by campus authorities for further disciplinary action.